Nominations for Leadership Positions

 Board of Directors

-The Board is responsible for ensuring the long-term stability and integrity of the organization, and members are expected to foster its continued viability and growth of the organization.
+The Board is responsible for ensuring the long-term stability and integrity of the organization, and members are expected to foster the continued viability and growth of the organization.
 The responsibilities of Board members are to:

 • Attend and participate in in-person and teleconferenced Board meetings.